Secondary Billing in AlohaABA

 Secondary Claim View

-**Billing Tip: If you need to correct information in this top section, consider reviewing your client and payer setup to prevent similar issues in future claims.
+IdeaTo correct information in this top section, consider reviewing client and payer setup to prevent similar issues in future claims

 Primary Remittance View

-Below, you will see the Primary Remittance information that was pulled based on the posting in Aloha for the primary payment.
+The Primary Remittance information that is pulled based on the primary posting information in Aloha.
 The areas outlined in yellow below are editable fields.

 Part 4: Validating and Submitting Claims

 Release: As previously described, the Release button reverses or "undoes" the transfer to the secondary payer.
 Aloha will restore the patient responsibility and reapply any adjustments made before the transfer.
-Use this option if you accidentally transferred a claim to secondary but haven't yet billed the secondary payer
+Use this option if the claim was mistakenly transferred to secondary.

-Submit Claim- This button will open a drop-down menu for you to select how to submit the claims.
+Submit Claim: This button will open a drop-down menu to select how to submit the claims (see below).

 Step 1: Validate the claim.

-After making all necessary changes to the claim and primary remittance information, click the Validate button at the bottom.
+After making all necessary changes to the claim and primary remittance information, click the Validate button at the bottom of the screen.
 Aloha will then conduct checks to minimize the risk of rejection.
 Upon completion of the validation, the system will display one of two outcomes:

-Errors: If errors are found, you must correct them on the claim form or primary remittance information before proceeding.
+Errors: If errors are found, correct them on the claim form or primary remittance information before proceeding.

-If no errors are found, you will see the following message in the top right of the screen.
-This indicates that the claim is now ready for submission to the secondary insurance.
+If no errors are found, this indicates that the claim is now ready for submission to the secondary insurance.

-Once you have validated the claim, it is ready to go out to the insurance.
+Once the claim is validated with no errors, it is ready for submission.
 This can be achieved in 2 ways, electronically, or via paper submission

-When you click on the Submit Claims button, three options will appear:
+After clicking Submit Claims, three options will appear:

 • Option 2: Paper Mail with Background.
 This option prints the claim with the CMS-1500 background visible to a PDF document for downloading and printing.
 Note: Some insurances require claims to be printed on pre-printed forms; this option may not be suitable and could lead to rejections.

 • Option 3: Paper Mail without Background.
 Similar to Option 2, but the background is not visible.
-This is preferable if you have preprinted CMS-1500 forms for mailing claims.
+This is preferable if preprinted CMS-1500 forms for mailing claims are used.

-Once you choose the submission method, Aloha will generate the corresponding file for electronic submission or paper mailing and show the "Process Billing" screen.
+Once the submission level is selected, Aloha will generate the corresponding file for electronic submission or paper mailing and show the "Process Billing" screen.

-For electronic submission (Clearing house) the process is completed.
-For paper mail submission, you will need to download and print the claim form.
+For electronic submission (Clearing house) the process is complete.
+For paper mail submission, download and print the claim form to submit directly into the portal.

 Please remember to check in your payer portal for confirmation of the secondary claim submission.